cmatthewbrooks/r2kit/README.md

 ## Thanks

 Thanks to Sanoop (@s4n7h0) for a half-day workshop pushing my radare interest over the edge.

 Thanks to Maxime (@Maijin212) for a mailing-list response peaking my interest in r2pipes.

+Thanks to Marion (@pinkflawd) for r2graphity which was extremely helpful for r2pipes examples.